B1-Mordred/EZgrow/README.md

    - Check the IP on serial monitor and OLED.
    - Ensure your computer is on the same network.
    - Confirm no firewall is blocking access.
+   - If Wi-Fi credentials are wrong, join the `EZgrow-Setup` AP, open `/config`, and update them.

+6. **Forgot Wi-Fi or auth credentials**
+   - Browse to `/config?clear_wifi=1` to erase saved SSID/password (device will drop back to AP setup mode).
+   - Browse to `/config?clear_auth=1` to disable authentication.

 ---